 With a surgical technology degree you can obtain employment as a Surgical Technician or Surgical Technologist.

 The Bureau of Labor Statistics (BLS) indicates the demand for surgical technologists is rising.
-This career is expected to grow at a faster pace than other careers.
+This career is expected to grow at the rate of 12% between 2016 and 2026, which a faster pace than other careers.

 General skills needed for a surgical technologist